The Maine Division of Administrative and

 out of doors rising or $30,000 for indoor or blended operations.
 Annual charges for a

 The rules don’t embody a state-level

-cap on the variety of cultivation licenses that is likely to be issued.
-Nonetheless, all
+cap on the variety of cultivation licenses that is perhaps issued.
+Nevertheless, all

-companies looking for to enter Maine’s adult-use market should safe native
+companies in search of to enter Maine’s adult-use market must safe native

-approval earlier than having the ability to acquire a state license, which can seemingly prohibit
+approval earlier than having the ability to acquire a state license, which can probably limit

 the proliferation of such operations considerably.